Sheboygan Red Skins: National Professional Basketball League

 The team was unwelcome in the NBA during their first season.
 Ned Irish, president of the New York Knicks, refused to participate in the same league as the "bush leagues": small-city charter NBA teams from the NBL, such as the Red Skins, Waterloo Hawks and Anderson Packers.
 Sheboygan withdrew from the NBA on April 24, 1950, and joined the new National Professional Basketball League with several other NBA teams.

 The NPBL formed around the former NBL/NBA teams, with larger-market teams added.
 The charter teams were the East Division Red Skins, Anderson Packers, Louisville Alumnites and Grand Rapids Hornets, and the West Division Denver Refiners/Evansville Agogans, Saint Paul Lights, Kansas City Hi-Spots and Waterloo Hawks.
 Sheboygan posted the NPBL's best record (29–16) in 1950–51.
 Sheboygan and Waterloo finished first in their respective divisions, but the league did not conduct a playoff and dissolved at the end of the regular season.
 Both teams claimed the championship, based on division play.

 Attempt to survive

-In summer 1951, longtime Red Skins president Magnus Brinkman led a drive to form a league which would have been called the Western Basketball Association, consisting of eight to 10 teams and seeking two other NBA castoffs: the Waterloo Hawks and the Anderson Packers.
+In mid-1951, longtime Red Skins president Magnus Brinkman led a drive to form a league which would have been called the Western Basketball Association, consisting of eight to 10 teams and seeking two other NBA castoffs: the Waterloo Hawks and the Anderson Packers.
 Competition from the NBA became too great, however, and the effort failed.

 The Red Skins played one season of independent basketball, in 1951–52, before dissolving.
 Bobby Cook, who had scored an NBA-record 44 points in a Red Skins home game against the Denver Nuggets in January 1950, coached the team.
 The final Sheboygan Red Skins team consisted of several former University of Wisconsin players and compiled a winning record, primarily playing other independent Midwest teams.
 Attendance was low, however, and the team discontinued operations after losing its final game to the College All-Stars at the Armory.